AdagamovNikita/Dashboard/README.md

 ### 3. Database Architecture
 The project uses a structured relational database with the following key tables:
 - **Product & Category:** Defines the catalog of items.
-- **ProductOption & Attributes:** Handles different versions of products (e.g., different colors or storage sizes) using EAV-like attributes.
+- **ProductOption & Attributes:** Handles different versions of products using EAV-like attributes.
-- **Sales & SaleItems:** Tracks every transaction, including dates, sources (Online/Store), and quantities.
+- **Sales & SaleItems:** Tracks every transaction, including dates, sources(Online/Store), and quantities.
 - **Suppliers:** Stores contact information for tech providers.
 - **PriceHistory:** Keeps a record of every price change for audit purposes.
-- **Performance:** Database indexes are implemented on frequently searched columns (like barcodes, dates, and brands) to ensure the app stays fast even with thousands of records.
+- **Performance:** Database indexes are implemented on frequently searched columns to ensure the app stays fast even with thousands of records.

 ## Setup & Installation